By Tim Lambert

 The Phoenicians lived on a strip of fertile land between the sea and the Lebanon mountains.
 With the mountains as a natural barrier, they looked to the sea to expand.

 However, the Phoenicians were not a single state.
-Instead, they were divided into a number of city-states.
+Instead, they were divided into several city-states.
 The greatest were Tyre, Byblos, and Sidon.
 Phoenician cities were usually built on islands off the coast or on promontories to make them easier to defend.

 The Phoenicians were also craftsmen.
 They made tools and weapons from bronze and they carved ivory plaques that were used to decorate furniture.